convox/action-exec/README.md

 # Convox Exec Action
-This Action runs a [One-off Command](https://docs.convox.com/management/one-off-commands) using a specific release of an app on Convox.
+This Action runs a [One-off Command](https://docs.convox.com/management/one-off-commands) in a running process.
 A typical use case of this action would be to run migrations or a similar pre-deploy or post-deploy command.

 ## Inputs
 ### `rack`